 What you need to know about the new entry tickets.

 You choose the hour you want to enter.
 I would choose earlier than you think you want because you cannot enter even 1 minute before the time stamped on your ticket.
 However you can enter anytime AFTER the time stamped on your ticket if it's morning.
 Or afternoon.
-All morning tickets are valid for entry in the morning anytime after the time stamp.
+All morning tickets are valid for entry in the morning anytime after the time stamp up to 12Noon.
 Same for afternoon tickets.
 So if you happen to get there earlier than planned you can sashay on in.
 I would not line up on the hour to enter with a herd of several hundred of your nearest and dearest Machu Picchu fellow visitors.
 Enter on the half hour or 45 minutes after the hour.
 It's not like you "get more time inside if you enter earlier."
 It will still take you roughly 2 hours to tour or hike around whether you enter at 8:01AM or 8:39AM.

 What you need to know about shuttle buses.

-Visitors with early entry tickets will be given preference for boarding the buses in Aguas Calientes.
+Visitors with early entry tickets may be given preference for boarding the buses in Aguas Calientes.
 For instance, if you have 8am ticket you will not be able to board the bus before 7am.
 There is no exact time schedule.
 It's a judgement call being made by bus agents at the bus stop.
 If you show up to board the bus with an entry ticket that is more than 1-2 hours from your scheduled entry time, you may be asked to step out of line and come back later.

 Pickup Guides at Machu Picchu.

 One thing that may be fueling the confusion is that pickup guides at the main entry might be cutting their guided tours a little short.
 People cannot enter even 1 minute before the time stamped on their ticket.
 Pickup guides increase their earnings by guiding as many groups as they can fit in one day.
 It's in their best interest to lead visitors to believe that a "normal" tour of the ruins must be completed in one hour.
-Some want to get in quickly and out in an hour before the next batch of visitors enters on the next strike of the hour!
+Pickup guides want to get in quickly and out in an hour before the next batch of visitors enters on the next strike of the hour!

 You are not required to hire a guide to enter the ruins.
 My partner Vidal in Cusco, tells me there are simply not enough guides available.
 It's not possible to enforce this policy which came out last year.
 And most guides live in Cusco, which is roughly 5 hours travel time each way from Machu Picchu.